Abigail Scott

 Changing your lures a few times can be beneficial, but if you don't want to leave because you know this spot holds fish, you should move on.
 If they're not hitting anything, give them a rest and look for a new area.
 You can always return to that spot later since you know it holds fish.

-It is another common mistake not to use a map or sonar to find areas where fish are active and often leads to the error of fishing one spot too long.
+It is another common mistake not to use a map or sonar to find areas where fish are active, and this often leads to the error of fishing one spot too long.
 Most of the time, they'll be holding to cover, on ledges, or near drop-offs when you troll a lake looking for crappie.
-Exploring a lake while spider rigging your kayak is effective, but it is even more effective if you dig past places you know fish tend to hold.
+Exploring a lake while spider-rigging your kayak is effective, but even more effective if you dig past places you know fish tend to hold.
 It's only possible if you have a map or use your electronics.

 Spider rigged hobie